JttWest/JttWest.github.io/README.md

 - Developed binary transmission protocol to reduce bandwidth usage by 95%

 - Developed automated scripts in Bash for deployment on Digital Ocean VPS

+### Image Steganography Android App – Team of 4
+**An app that allows a user to embed secret message into an image at the bitmap level and transfer it to other users.
+Encryption and decryption of the image is performed by a custom-built hardware module that communicates with the app through Bluetooth.**

+- Built an image storage/transfer server with RESTful API in Node.js + MongoDB

+- Implemented push notification with Google Cloud Messaging

+- Integrated Android APIs: camera, canvas and local storage